cschwede/swiftdav/README.md

 There is an additional shell script to execute some basic operations on a davfs2 mountpoint located in test/test_davfs2.sh.

-You can also run the litmus test suite:
+You can also run the litmus test suite.
+However, a lot of tests will fail because copying and moving of objects as well as proper locking are not supported.

 Source code: http://www.webdav.org/neon/litmus/